What is Community Supported Agriculture?

 Can I split a share?

-We do not offer half shares at our Garden City or Inwood sites, but you can split a share with a friend at pick-up, or alternate weeks.
+You can split a share with a friend at pick-up, or alternate weeks.
 Your site coordinator may be able to help pair you with another member looking to split a share.

 What if I go on vacation?